 You will learn everything you need to know to enter a career as a mechanical engineer in this undergraduate degree course.
 You will also study abroad for one year in Cádiz (Spain), which is part of this degree course.
 Here you can also further expand your 'cultural competencies' next to your Spanish language skills.

 In order to be able study the German-Spanish double degree course, you must proof Spanish skills on the 'EU level B.1'.
-Additionally a pre-study internship of 8 weeks duration is required of which usually at least 4 weeks must have been completed prior to the begin of studies.
-Exception: Applicants who attained their direct German higher education entrance qualification from a non-European institution do not need to proof a pre-study internship prior to the begin of studies.
+Additionally a pre-study internship of 8 weeks duration is required of which usually at least 4 weeks must have been completed prior to the beginning of studies.
+Exception: Applicants who attained their direct German higher education entrance qualification from a non-European institution do not need to proof a pre-study internship prior to the beginning of studies.